 Sunday, January 23, 2011

-I like to have a place for everything and put everything in its place.
+I am a firm believer of having a place for everything, and keeping everything in its place.
 Cleanliness is next to godliness after all, and clutter only leads to stress.
-Besides with a houseful of people it sure makes it easier to find the hammer or the rake or the scissors when you need them, if once you have finished with them you put them back in their designated spots.
+Besides with a houseful of people it sure makes life easier to find the hammer or the rake or the scissors or the knives when you need them, if once you have finished with them you put them back in the place where they belong.
 The trick is to get everyone to agree to these rules.
-Of course, it always works best if everyone also agrees on the designated spots.
+Of course, it always works best if everyone also agrees on the places.
 As a family, we’re still working on this.

-Speaking of kitchen utensils, there has been an ongoing discussion that knives are not tools.
-Not only do I continue to find them in the garage, usually with their tips broken off, but each and every person questioned disavows any knowledge of using a knife as a screwdriver, a wood carving tool, scissors, a poker or a scraper; all of which are freely available for use, if you can find them.
+Speaking of the kitchen, a word on kitchen utensils: I have an ongoing discussion with the boys about the function of knives as tools of the kitchen, not of the workshop.
+Not only do I continue to find them in the garage, on the edge of the lawn, and numerous other outdoor locations, usually with their tips broken off or bend into strange shapes, but each and every person refutes any question of using a knife as a screwdriver, a wood carving tool, a poker, a scraper, a trowel, etc. all of which are freely available for use, if you can find them.

-I feel like I’ve become a spy in a Mission Impossible series.
-My family has become part of an elite covert operations unit carrying out highly sensitive missions involving my kitchen knives, subject to official denial in the event of failure (breaking off the damn tips), death (why did he stick that knife in the electrical socket?) or capture (shit, hide the steak knife, Mom is coming!)
+I feel like a bit player in a Mission Impossible series.
+My family has become part of an elite Covert Operations Unit carrying out highly sensitive missions involving my kitchen knives and as such are sworn to disavow any knowledge in the event of failure (breaking off the damn tips), death (why did he stick that knife in the electrical socket?) or capture (shit, hide the steak knife, Mom is coming!).
+Worse, I get no support from Paul who shrugs his shoulders and also claims to have never misused a kitchen knife in such an inappropriate manner.

-I want to attach a recording to the silverware drawer so that when it opens, Robert Cleveland’s voice is activated.
-“Your mission, should you decide to accept it, is to only use these knives for food service and return them to the dishwasher when you have finished eating.
-If you are caught using them to cut your lacrosse nets, guitar strings, or as a screwdriver for any purpose, the Old Man will disavow any knowledge of your actions and will disappear until the ranting subsides.”
+I want to attach a recording to the silverware drawer.
+When the drawer slides open Robert Cleveland’s voice is activated: “Your mission, should you decide to accept it, is to only use these knives for food service and return them to the dishwasher when you have finished eating.
+If you are caught using them to cut your lacrosse nets, guitar strings, as a screwdriver, digging for worms, or any other non-kitchen related purpose, the Old Man will disavow any knowledge of your actions, disappearing until the ranting subsides.”

 I just don’t understand, staying clean and organized is really not that difficult.
 Let’s use the bathroom as an example.
 After taking a shower do not leave your towels in a wet pile on the floor where they not only become quite smelly, but cause your mother undue embarrassment when guests have to pick them up to dry off their hands.
 Instead follow these simple steps: 1.)
 Step out of shower, 2.)
 Remove clean towel from rack, 3.)
 Dry body, and most importantly step # 4.)
 RETURN TOWEL TO RACK TO DRY.

 I know for a fact that Jane Goodall taught chimpanzees to perform these steps as proof that they were, indeed, as smart as human beings.
-Much to my chagrin, each time I brave entering the downstairs bathroom, I have to question my family’s latent genetic make-up, admitting to myself that they may not be quite as smart as the monkeys.
+Much to my chagrin, each time I brave entering the downstairs bathroom, I question my son’s latent genetic make-up, admitting to myself that they may not be quite as smart as the monkeys.

 As I mentioned, I have been watching ‘Sons of Anarchy’ and I’ve been thinking that maybe a more hard line approach might be the ticket to keeping our living space organized.